spt-development/spt-development.github.io/index.markdown

     <dd class="col-sm-9">Jenkins, Docker, Ansible, Git</dd>
 </dl>

 Simon is also founder of <a href="https://spt.contractors">SPT Contractors</a> a new innovative way to find outside IR35 contracts.
 It is 100% free to post engagements on SPT Contractors, no tie-ins, or strings attached, so no risk.
 Contractors who sign a contract found though the site are charged a fee equal to one day's day rate.
-SPT Contractors is built using many of the technologies listed above.
+SPT Contractors is built using many of the technologies listed above and utilises some of the [open source projects](/opensource) Simon has released.